AdobeDocs/journeys.en/help/using/event/previewing-the-payload.md

 >[!NOTE]
 >
->When you create an event, before viewing the payload preview, save your event and re-open it.
+>For system-generated events, when you create an event, before viewing the payload preview, save your event and re-open it.
 This step is needed to generate an event ID in the payload.

 1. Click the **[!UICONTROL View Payload]** icon to preview the payload expected by the system.